sagemath/trac_to_gh/Issue 2193.md

 # Issue 2193: doctest framework should check for keywords only in comments

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2193

 Original creator: burcin